GEstrellaS/fund-disaster-relief/docs/DesignDoc.md

 ### Summary

 The following Tiers/Layers model shows a high-level view of the webapp's architecture.

-Our application is comprised of three primary components: the view, the MoroccoReliefFund API, and the storage.
-The MoroccoReliefFund UI, part of the view component, is developed with HTML, CSS, and TypeScript using the Angular framework.
-The view component is responsible for sending HTTP requests to the eStore API, which then returns HTTP responses.
-Within the eStore API component, we have the view model and the model.
+Our application is comprised of three primary components: the view, the uFund API, and the storage.
+The uFund UI, part of the view component, is developed with HTML, CSS, and TypeScript using the Angular framework.
+The view component is responsible for sending HTTP requests to the ufund API, which then returns HTTP responses.
+Within the ufund API component, we have the view model and the model.
 The controller and services, both written in Java, are located in the view model.
 The controller additionally utilizes the Spring framework.
 The model comprises our persistence layer and our application model, also written in Java.
-The eStore API interfaces with the storage through I/O operations.
+The ufund-api interfaces with the storage through I/O operations.
 The storage itself consists of JSON files.

 ![application components](application-components.png)